UplandJacob2/webpage2html/readme.md

 [![Build Status](https://travis-ci.org/zTrix/webpage2html.png)](https://travis-ci.org/zTrix/webpage2html)

+This fork has a  workflow that runs the program.
+That's it.

 ## Webpage2html: Save web page to a single html file

 This is a simple script to save a web page to a single html file.
 No mhtml or pdf stuff, no xxx_files directory, just one single readable and editable html file.